Mitsubishi i-MiEV: Electrical equipment

 The heating of the passenger cab is by a conventional "wet" automotive system.
 Heat is derived from the traction battery via a resistance element.
 Use of the heater significantly reduces range.
 The traction motor cooling system runs at much lower temperatures than in a conventional car and is therefore separate from the cab heating system.
 While the car is charging, the interior can be preheated to alleviate the range reduction problem.

-There is an auxiliary, 12volt conventional lead acid battery under the bonnet/hood for the accessories.
+There is an auxiliary, 12-volt conventional lead-acid battery under the bonnet/hood for the accessories.
 It is also needed to control and charge the main traction battery and to start the vehicle.
 It is charged from the main traction battery via a DC-DC voltage reduction device.
 If it is discharged, the vehicle cannot be started, neither can the main traction battery be charged.
-Use of 12 volt "jump cables" from another vehicles is possible.
+Use of 12-volt "jump cables" from another vehicles is possible.

 The steering is rack and pinion with electric power assistance.
 An emergency cutoff for main battery is located under the front left hand seat.
-If the car is involved in a collision, there is a cutoff switch that is operated by the "G" forces involved.
+If the car is involved in a collision, there is a cutoff switch that is operated by the G forces involved.

 Wheels

 The front and rear wheels are different sizes.
-Instead of a spare wheel, a roadside repair kit with a 12 volt electric compressor (plugs into cigarette lighter) and a bottle of repair fluid is located under the cushion of the rear passenger seat.
+Instead of a spare wheel, a roadside repair kit with a 12-volt electric compressor (plugs into cigarette lighter) and a bottle of repair fluid is located under the cushion of the rear passenger seat.

 Braking system

-The braking system is conventional hydraulic (Power assisted) with disk brakes at the front and drum brakes at the rear.
-Anti-lock Braking System and Traction Control System is fitted.
+The braking system is conventional hydraulic (power-assisted) with disk brakes at the front and drum brakes at the rear.
+An Anti-lock Braking System and Traction Control System are fitted.
 The hand/parking brake is cable operated, acting on the rear wheels.
 The hydraulic fluid reservoir is under the front bonnet/hood.
 As there is no manifold vacuum, there is an electric vacuum pump located under the rear loading platform.

 On some models, there are interlocks on the braking system so that the startup process can only be initiated when the brake pedal is pressed.